mulderp/mulderp.github.com/_posts/2013-02-09-map-reduce-in-ruby.md

 => {:a=>{:b=>10, :c=>20}, :d=>{:b=>10, :c=>20}}
 </pre>

-Be careful, with a minor change the values from the first Hash are lost:
+Be careful: With a minor change the values from the first Hash are lost:

 <pre style="font-size:11px">
 [{ :a => { :b => 10, :c => 20 }}, { :a => { :f => 10, :d => 20 }}].reduce(:merge)
 => {:a=>{:f=>10, :d=>20}}
 </pre>

-Not: The reason that the merge does not work as espected is, that a merge does not walk recursively into a nested Hash.
+Note: The reason that the merge does not work as expected is, that a merge does not walk recursively into a nested Hash.
 To get the proper merge operation, we need to apply #inject with an empty hash as accumulator like this:

 <pre style="font-size:11px">
 [{ :a => { :b => 10, :c => 20 }}, { :a => { :f => 10, :d => 20 }}].inject({}) {|o,h| o.merge!(h[:a]); o }